 Pharmacology and physiology deal with the physical and chemical nature of living organisms and the mechanisms of drug actions on these organisms.
 These disciplines are interactive and very quantitative, applying math, physics, chemistry, and computer science to the study of biological systems.
 They cover numerous fields, including neuroscience, cardiovascular and other organ systems, endocrinology, biophysics, protein structure and drug design, signal transduction, neurodegenerative diseases, cancer, drug and gene therapy and drug abuse.
 Research in pharmacology and physiology often is "translational", linking basic science with medicine and the treatment of disease.

 The Graduate Program in Pharmacology & Physiology (MPP) at Brown University is a small, intimate program in which there are typically 20 total students, with 3 or 4 students admitted annually.
-As a result, the program is flexible and congenial, and students have extensive direct interactions with the faculty trainers, as well as with the Program Director, Associate Director and Program Coordinator.
+As a result, the program is flexible and congenial, and students have extensive direct interactions with the faculty trainers, as well as with the Program Director and Program Coordinator.
 The program is funded in part by an NIH training grant (T32) through the NIGMS Program in Pharmacological Sciences.
 In addition, the MPP program is very diverse, in terms of its research areas and curriculum, as well as in the racial, ethnic and cultural background of its students and faculty trainers.

 MPP is a very interdisciplinary and collaborative program, drawing trainers from many departments, as well as from several hospitals.
 There are 33 faculty trainers, whose research falls into the following 5 general focus areas:

 - Molecular structure and its role in disease

 - Neuropharmacology, neurophysiology and neural circuit function

 - Receptor and channel pharmacology, physiology and signal transduction